Introduction

 About the provider: The Uszipcode database provides specific coverage of American ZIP codes for businesses focusing on the United States market.
 This database includes fundamental information about ZIP Codes, associated cities, and geographic coordinates.

-• Update frequency may not always align with official USPS updates.
+- Update frequency follows the project’s own release cycle and may not align with official USPS updates.

-• Available attributes are typically limited to basic postal information.
+- Available attributes are limited to basic postal information.

-• Format inconsistencies and the absence of standardized identifiers can complicate integration with other datasets.
+- Format inconsistencies and the lack of standardized identifiers can complicate integration with other datasets.

 HDX (Humanitarian Data Exchange)